Design Objection Reply —

 Novelty Objection — Prior Art Cited

-Examiner cites an earlier registered design or published document as prior art that allegedly anticipates the design
+Examiner cites an earlier registered design or published document as prior art.
+TaxClue performs detailed visual comparison identifying aesthetic differences that create a distinct overall visual impression.

 Representation Defect